rymarinelli/Research-Methods/Week 1/Week 1 Reflections.md

+<h3> Question 1 </h3>
-#Consider what research is and why it is relevant to computer science.
+<br>Consider what research is and why it is relevant to computer science. </br>
-#Think about your own personal understanding of research and note down your own definition of it.
+<br>Think about your own personal understanding of research and note down your own definition of it.</br>

 ```
 Research is a process that adheres to the scientific method.
 You essentially form a hunch and create a hypothesis and create an experiment.